IISH/oai4solr/README.md

 The end result is a package in ./oai2-plugin/target/oai2-plugin-3.x-1.0.jar ( or your maven local repository if you used 'install').

 ##Download
-You can also download the latest build from https://bamboo.socialhistoryservices.org/browse/OAI4SOLR-OAI4SOLR/latest from the artifacts tab.
+You can also download the latest build from https://bamboo.socialhistoryservices.org/browse/OAI4SOLR-OAI4SOLR-29/artifact

 ##Install
 Place oai2-plugin-3.x-1.0.jar in the designated "lib" folder of your Solr application.
 Or add a symbolic link in the "lib"